c3lang/c3-web/src/content/blogs/Memory Management.md

 ### The Stack

-Allocation on the [stack](https://en.wikipedia.org/wiki/Stack_register) uses super fast [CPU registers](https://en.wikipedia.org/wiki/CPU_cache) and this memory is automatically managed, but very limited in size typically around 64KB.
+Allocation on the [stack](https://en.wikipedia.org/wiki/Stack_register) is automatically managed, but very limited in size typically around 64KB.

 ### The Heap

-Allocation on the heap uses system main memory, which is 100 times slower than the stack and between 4KB to typically several GB in size.
-The heap has to be managed by the program and is often called [dynamic memory allocation](https://en.wikipedia.org/wiki/Memory_management), because it's managed at runtime.
+Allocation on the heap is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and can support larger allocations between 4KB to several GB in size depending on the platform specs.

 ### Memory Leaks